rustedivan/fixa/dotplan.md

 #  Fixa dotplan

+## Quality plan
+- break out the public part of the protocol to a file
+- break out FixableSetup
+- FixableConfig deserves a home with FixableSetup

 ## Feature plan
 - register tweakables with app icon
 - FixaStream should validate that all labels are unique